 - How do the processes affect one another?

-Therefore, you must take some time to think about it, study the processes in the PMBOK Guide as many times as you can, and visualize the relationship among the processes.
+Therefore, you must take some time to think about it, study the processes in the PMBOK Guide as many times as you can, and visualize the relationships among the processes.

-In the above example where the question is asking about the output of the Create WBS process, although you may guess that the output can be WBS, this option is not given in the answer.
-The given option is scope baseline which consists of WBS, WBS dictionary, and scope statement.
+In the earlier example where the question is asking about the output of the Create WBS process, although you may guess that the output is WBS, this option is not given.
+The given option is scope baseline, which consists of WBS, WBS dictionary, and scope statement.

-Therefore, the answer will be scope baseline.
-Likewise, there will be many ITTO based questions in the exam where answers will not be clear.
+Therefore, the answer is scope baseline.
+Likewise, there will be many ITTO-based questions on the exam where answers will not be clear.

-ITTO based questions constitute a large part of the exam questions and they can help you score in the exam.
-Unfortunately, many PMP aspirants don’t try to understand the logic behind these ITTO based questions and either avoid them, try to blindly memorize them, or look for tricks and tips to remember these ITTOs.
+ITTO based questions constitute a considerable part of the exam questions, and they can help you to score high marks if answered correctly.
+Unfortunately, many PMP aspirants do not try to understand the logic behind these ITTO based questions and either avoid them, or try to memorize them blindly.

 Please note that these ITTOs are not developed to be memorized; they are created to make you understand the project management process flow.
-You are dismissing all logic behind the ITTO and devaluing the PMP certification process if you try to memorize or avoid them.
+You are dismissing all logic behind the ITTOs and devaluing the PMP certification process if you try to memorize or avoid them.
 Moreover, memorizing ITTOs will not help you much, as there are fewer direct ITTO-based questions than indirect ITTO-based questions.